primus852/c-gg/README.md

 - Error handling

 ## But I want the compiled stuff
-Please see the "compiled" folder
+Please see the "dist" folder

 ## Meh, can't I have just one Executable?
 Windows Installer up: [Download](